COREdenkou/Minimal-BeamSense/README.md

 5. Train/evaluate the Keras CNN model, or run blind inference and plot the prediction timeline.

-## replace all placeholders with real values before launching

-Before running them, replace every placeholder with your local value:
+All placeholders should be replaced before running.

 ```text
 <PROJECT_ROOT>